sainath-reddiee/Dynamic-sql-query-generator/README.md

     'transaction_amount[BETWEEN:1000|5000],date[CAST:DATE]'
 );

-	•	Filters transaction_amount for values between 1000 and 5000.
+	•	Filters transaction_amount between 1000 and 5000.
 	•	Casts date to DATE.

-Repository Structure
+📁 Repository Structure

-	•	dynamic_sql_large.sql: The main procedure for dynamic SQL generation.
+	•	dynamic_sql_large.sql: Contains the main procedure for dynamic SQL generation.
 	•	README.md: Documentation and usage instructions.
-	•	test_cases.sql: Contains sample test cases to validate the procedure functionality.
+	•	test_cases.sql: Sample test cases to validate the procedure’s functionality.

-Contributing
+🤝 Contributing

-Feel free to test, open issues, and contribute enhancements.
-For any suggestions or bug reports, please open an issue in the GitHub repository.
+We welcome contributions!
+Feel free to test the code, open issues, and suggest enhancements.
+For questions or bug reports, please create an issue in this repository.

-This README provides clear instructions, usage examples, and test scenarios to help users quickly understand and apply the dynamic SQL generator.
-Let me know if there’s anything more you’d like to add!